BrunoMarquesAlmeida/country-quiz/README.md

 Prior to taking on this challenge I had no previous working knowledge of Angular and TypeScript so I used it as a valuable learning experience.

 I will continue to further this knowledge by building more projects in which I will also develop the Backend with the main goal of progressing my career as a Web Developer.

+The Demo is made accessible using Firebase: https://bma-countryquiz.web.app

 ### Built With